danielsiwiec/react-new-features/README.md

 ### Only new features

-Only the features the user hasn't seen yet will be displayed in the pop-up.
-E.g. if the user has seen version 4 of your application before and the current version is 6, only a features for versions 5 and 6 will be displayed in the New Features modal.
+Only features the user hasn't seen yet will be displayed in the pop-up.
+E.g. if the user has seen version 4 of your application before and current version is 6, only features for versions 5 and 6 will be displayed in the modal.

 ## Usage